OldCrowEW/terraform-google-unifi-sdn-controller/README.md

 * networking
 * firewall rules
 * bucket
-** place startup script object in bucket
+* startup script object in bucket
 * launch compute instance with startup script

 Everything is in a variable ready for adjustment as needed.